woodysee/delivery-and-debts/README.md

 1. Navigate to scripts/game.js.
 2. Open the file in a special text editor with JavaScript formatting such as Atom, Brackets or Sublime Text.
-3. Search for "//Game settings" inside the settings array within the function "Game()".
+3. Search for "//Game settings" inside the settings object within the function "Game()".
 4. Under the settings object, there are a whole list of settings you can change to modify your experience with the game.

 Example of a safe modification of settings: